 “Microsoft is actually seriously learning to play well with others,” said Mike Dixon, founder of Wellington Street Consulting.

 It’s a welcome change from the company’s “me first” history, he told LinuxInsider.
 The change in posture also is evident by Microsoft’s pushing some new apps to Apple and Android devices before developing them for Windows devices.

-The realignment of goals for Microsoft and the open source community has brought successes to both sides.
+The realignment of goals for Microsoft and the open-source community has brought success to both sides.
 Linux and Microsoft got off to a really bad start, said Rob Enderle, principal analyst at the Enderle Group.

 That was “largely because those backing Linux pretty much had killing Microsoft as their No. 1 goal in those early years, and not only had Microsoft contributed to some of their educations, they felt the Linux guys were stealing from them,” he told LinuxInsider.

 Most of the folks with that mindset have moved on or out on both sides.
 New folks coming into Microsoft didn’t see the point in continuing the fight and increasingly saw an opportunity.